 The dimensions remain the same as the 2018 version while being ever so slightly heavier:

 - Width: 11.9in (302mm)

 - Depth: 7.8in (199mm)

 - Weight: 2.7lbs (1.23kg)

-The woven fiberglass that is built into the body around the keyboard gives some pleasant premium detail and the aesthetics of the device in general make it look and feel very tight and seamlessly designed.
+The woven fibreglass that is built into the body around the keyboard gives some pleasant premium detail and the aesthetics of the device, in general, make it look and feel very tight and seamlessly designed.
 This is more prominent on the white model this year.

 One of the more noticeable changes from the 2018 version will be the webcam location, which is now back in the much-preferred position of being above the screen.
 This has made the top bezel ever so slightly larger on this year’s model (5.975- vs 4mm) but you’d really struggle to notice that unless you picked up a tape measure.

 The power-button contains a fingerprint scanner for swift unlocking, and the keyboard provides comfortable typing feedback while the trackpad remains nice and responsive.
 These all remain the same from last year's model.